EduVault/eduvault/README.md

 [Home page](https://eduvault.org)

-EduVault provides a truly User-owned (Person-owned) database that syncs across apps.
+EduVault provides a truly user-owned database that syncs across apps.
 Eduvault makes it trivially easy for developers to add such a database into an app.

-> Note: the word 'user' has been replaced by the word 'person' across this project.
+> Note: the word 'user' has been replaced by the word 'person' across this project

 ## Problems EduVault aims to solve